Tips for Finding the Perfect Gift for Your Volunteers

 The Perfect Gift

-I love giving; that is, I love finding the perfect gift for someone.
+Finding the perfect gift for someone can be so exciting.
 You know, the special gift that brings a surprised smile or an “ahhh” when unwrapped.
 You can master the art of high-impact gift-giving with these tips.

 How can you know your volunteers’ love language?
 They’ll speak it if you just listen closely.
 Observe the ways your volunteers show love to their kids.
 Typically people communicate love in the way they best receive it.
 And until you’ve determined a volunteer’s primary style, continue expressing appreciation regularly and often.